tanliangwei/Learning-Data-Distributions-with-Deep-Generative-Models/README.md

 5. NYC RNVP 8 - 8 layers of RNVP with batch normalization
 6. NYC RNVP 12 - 12 layers of RNVP with batch normalization

 Each of it contains a jupyter notebook.
-To make the model learn about data distribution and generate samples, run the cells in the notebook sequentially.
+To make the model learn about the data distribution and generate samples, run the cells in the notebook sequentially.

 ## 2015 Flight Delays and Cancellation Dataset Experiments